 I’ve been searching for the original family recipe and haven’t been successful, but have found this recipe that is VERY close to the one Mom used.

 Swedish Cream Wafers are melt-in-your-mouth, rich, and filled with creamy frosting (some red and some green, of course!)
 Here’s Mom’s recipe for the cookies.
 I think her sister Martha shared the recipe with her.
 The left side of the card’s words are missing, but this is another well-known recipe treasure, so I can easily fill in the blanks.
 These are so good.
 So good.

 Betty Crocker’s Top Vintage Picks

 If there ever was a vintage name, it’s Betty Crocker!
 And the bakers there have been sharing regular emails with their top vintage Christmas cookie recipes.
 I chose three from Betty Crocker’s Playlist.

 White Chocolate Haystacks are no-bake treats, chow mein noodles, peanuts, and white chocolate.
 Delish!
 Here’s the Betty Crocker recipe if you’d like to try them.
-Haystacks were probably near the manger 🙂
+Haystacks were probably near the manger when Jesus was born. 🥰

 Next up is the Christmas Butter Cookie Cut-Outs, another star in the Christmas cookie line-up.
 You NEED a yummy sugar cookie recipe for all those cookies you’ll be decorating with the grandkids or kids!
 Here’s the recipe for this rich concoction.
 And look at those lovely decorated creations.
-We lean more toward the more colorful red and green cookies, but these are very pretty, don’t you think?
+We lean more toward the more colorful red and green cookies, which are very pretty.

 Finally, I’m including Betty Crocker’s updated 16 Ridiculously Easy Christmas Cookies list.
-Some old favorites are included that have been simplified to fit our busy lifestyles.
+Some old favorites have been simplified to fit our busy lifestyles.
 I’m excited to try a few.
 I imagine they’ll be great for baking with kids too.
 Have fun!
 Betty took vintage and made it simple and quick.